cemrecirak/DSA210-Project/README.md

 ## Limitations and Future Work
 - Many gender values were inferred, not directly provided.
 - Age data was not always available or clean.
+- The data was limited to one month so no seasonal trends could be observed.
 - No direct pricing optimization or machine learning model implemented yet.
 - Future steps:
-  - Use clustering to find customer segments.
   - Add pricing trend analysis.
-  - Expand to a broader dataset covering a full year.
+  - Expand to a broader dataset covering a full year to explore seasonal trends.

 ---